nielsbasjes/yauaa/README.md

-In the canonical usecase of analysing clickstream data you will see a <1ms hit per visitor (or better: per new non-cached useragent) and for all the other clicks the values are retrieved from this cache at close to 0 time.
+In the canonical usecase of analysing clickstream data you will see a <1ms hit per visitor (or better: per new non-cached useragent) and for all the other clicks the values are retrieved from this cache at a speed of < 1 microsecond (i.e. close to 0).

 Using the analyzer
 ==================